-David Bird was born in the “Riverland” wine-producing district of Australia in 1958.
-He attended the University of Adelaide, and in 1984 received a Ph.D. in Biochemistry.
-He then spent three years researching C. elegans developmental genetics with Don Riddle in Columbia, Missouri.
-Following that training, David joined the faculty of the University of California-Riverside, and in 1995 moved to NC State University to join the faculty in Plant Pathology.
-Dr. Bird sits on numerous university and professional panels and committees, including having served as Chair of the University Research Committee, as Editor-in-Chief of the Journal of Nematology, and as a member of the Science Advisory Board of Divergence Inc. He currently serves as Director of the NCSU Bioinformatics Research Center and as Director of the university’s Genomic Sciences Graduate Program.
-In 1996, Bird was named the Stoll-Stunkard Memorial Lecturer by the American Society of Parasitologists, and in 2012, Dr. Bird was named William Neal Reynolds Distinguished Professor.
+David Bird received a Ph.D in Biochemistry from the University of Adelaide, Australia in 1984, followed by three years researching C. elegans developmental genetics with Dr Don Riddle at the University of Missouri-Columbia.
+Dr Bird joined the faculty of the University of California-Riverside, and in 1995 moved to NC State University to join the faculty in Plant Pathology.
+Dr Bird has served on numerous university and professional panels and committees, including having served as Chair of the University Research Committee, as Editor-in-Chief of the Journal of Nematology, and as Director of the NCSU Bioinformatics Research Center, and as Director of the university’s Genomic Sciences Graduate Program.
+In 2012, Dr. Bird was named William Neal Reynolds Distinguished Professor.

-Dr. Bird’s research interests include: nematode biology and development; genome organization and evolution; structure-function relationships; host-parasite interactions; evolution of parasitism; host responses and resistance/susceptibility to pathogens; plant development.
+Dr. Bird’s research interests include: nematode biology and development; genome organization and evolution; structure-function relationships; host-parasite interactions; evolution of parasitism.

 The primary focus of his research group is to understand the mechanisms underlying parasitic interactions between nematodes and plants.
 David was a pioneer in framing the key questions in the context of nematode and host development.
 Together with collaborators world-wide, his group has been instrumental in establishing the root-knot nematode, Meloidogyne hapla, as the preeminent genetic system to model less-tractable nematode-host interactions, and as a platform for comparative genomics (www.hapla.org).
 His current program also emphasizes vaccine development for malaria-like diseases of cats and dogs.